Universal jurisdiction: Immunity for state officials

 On 14 February 2002, the International Court of Justice in the ICJ Arrest Warrant Case concluded that state officials may have immunity under international law while serving in office.
 The court stated that immunity was not granted to state officials for their own benefit, but instead to ensure the effective performance of their functions on behalf of their respective states.
 The court also stated that when abroad, state officials may enjoy immunity from arrest in another state on criminal charges, including charges of war crimes or crimes against humanity.
 But the ICJ qualified its conclusions, saying that state officers "may be subject to criminal proceedings before certain international criminal courts, where they have jurisdiction.
 Examples include the International Criminal Tribunal for the former Yugoslavia, and the International Criminal Tribunal for Rwanda ..., and the future International Criminal Court."

+In the case R v Bow Street Metropolitan Stipendiary Magistrate, ex parte Pinochet, British prosecutors attempted to extradite Augusto Pinochet, the former dictator of Chile, on an Interpol arrest warrant issued by Spain for torture by a state official acting in that capacity, a crime against section 134 of the Criminal Justice Act 1988 which ratified the United Nations Convention against Torture.
+The House of Lords (the UK's highest court at the time) held that state immunity applies only to acts recognised by international law as legitimate functions of a head of state, which it held does not include torture.
+However, it declined to predate this jurisdiction to before the UK's ratification of the Convention.

 In 2003, Charles Taylor, the former president of Liberia, was served with an arrest warrant by the Special Court for Sierra Leone (SCSL) that was set up under the auspices of a treaty that binds only the United Nations and the Government of Sierra Leone.
 Taylor contested the Special Court's jurisdiction, claiming immunity, but the Special Court for Sierra Leone concluded in 2004 that "the sovereign equality of states does not prevent a head of state from being prosecuted before an international criminal tribunal or court".
 The Special Court convicted Taylor in 2012 and sentenced him to fifty years' imprisonment, making him the first head of state since the Nuremberg trials after World War II to be tried and convicted by an international court.
 In sum, the question whether a former head of state might have immunity depends on which international court or tribunal endeavors to try him, how the court is constituted, and how it interprets its own mandate.